Skip to main content

 Employers can apply to the Fair Work Commission to reduce redundancy pay if:

-• The employer finds alternative employment for the employee
+• The employer finds other acceptable employment for the employee

 • The employer cannot afford the full redundancy payment